 In Wyoming, a death certificate must be filed with the local registrar within three days of the death and before the body is removed from the state.
-(Wyoming Statutes § 35-1-418.)
+(Wyo.
+Stat.
+Ann. § 35-1-418.)
 Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.
-The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
+The easiest way to get copies of a death certificate is to ask this person or organization to order them for you at the time of the death.

 If you're the executor of the estate (in charge of wrapping up the deceased person's affairs), you should ask for at least 10 certified copies.
 You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

-If you need to order copies of a death certificate later, go to the website of the Wyoming Department of Health.
-From the WDH website, you can download a mail-in order form or find information for ordering death certificates by phone or online.
+If you need to order copies of a death certificate after some time has passed, visit the website of the Wyoming Department of Health, which offers options for ordering death certificates online or by mail.

 When you order the certificates, you must provide a copy of a government-issued photo ID or sign your form in front of a notary public.
-The first copy of a Wyoming death certificate costs $15; each additional copy ordered at the same time costs $20.
+The first copy of a Wyoming death certificate costs $25; each additional copy ordered at the same time costs $20.
 Extra fees apply for online orders.

 In Wyoming, those who are permitted to order an official death certificate (meaning a certified copy) include:

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
-Embalming is rarely necessary, because refrigeration serves the same purpose.
+Embalming is rarely necessary because refrigeration usually serves the same purpose.